prathamjoshi-1/E-Commerce-web-js/README.md

-ghgggsshsya# 🛍️ E-Commerce Web JS
+gghgggsshsya# 🛍️ E-Commerce Web JS

 A modern, responsive **E-commerce website** built with **HTML**, **CSS**, and **JavaScript**. 🚀
 This project focuses on delivering a smooth shopping experience with a clean UI and interactive features.